 The VCP can serve as a foundational element in your organization's cybersecurity program.
 It can stand alone or be paired with other specialized products we offer.

 The VCP is an editable Microsoft Word document that is intended to be shared with third parties (e.g., service providers, vendors, contractors, etc.).
 This is essentially concise version of your policies, but tailored to dictate your requirements to third parties.

-- We offer both a NIST 800-53 and ISO 27002 version of the VCP, since those are the two most common cybersecurity frameworks that companies use.
+- We offer both a NIST 800-53, ISO 27002 and NIST Cybersecurity Framework version of the VCP, since these are the most common cybersecurity frameworks that companies use.

 - The text from the VCP can be used in contract a addendum or it can be shared as a stand-alone document.